Karim Ahmad Khan

-Karim Asad Ahmad Khan (born 30 March 1970) is a British lawyer who has served as Prosecutor of the International Criminal Court since 2021.
+Karim Asad Ahmad Khan (born 30 March 1970) is a British lawyer who served as Prosecutor of the International Criminal Court from 2021 to 2026.
 He specialises in international criminal law and international human rights law.

 On 20 May 2024, Khan announced the ICC's decision to apply for arrest warrants for Israeli prime minister Benjamin Netanyahu, Israeli defence minister Yoav Gallant, and Hamas leaders Yahya Sinwar, Mohammed Deif, and Ismail Haniyeh for alleged war crimes and crimes against humanity.
 In November 2024, the ICC issued an arrest warrant for Netanyahu, along with Gallant and Deif.
-(Note: Sinwar and Haniyeh had already died by the time of this decision.)
+(Note: Sinwar and Haniyeh had been confirmed as dead by the time of this decision, but Deif had not.)
 An arrest warrant against Myanmar military junta leader, Min Aung Hlaing, was also requested the same month.
-Khan temporarily stepped down as chief prosecutor in May 2025 due to allegations of sexual misconduct.

 In February 2025, the United States Department of the Treasury imposed sanctions on Khan after US president Donald Trump sanctioned ICC officials for issuing arrest warrants against Netanyahu and Gallant for alleged war crimes in Gaza.
+The US sanctions resulted in Microsoft blocking Khan's access to his official email account, prompting the ICC to transfer their digital system to an open-source alternative.
+Microsoft said it did not stop or suspend its services to the ICC.

+Khan voluntarily stepped down as chief prosecutor in May 2025 due to allegations of sexual misconduct and he was suspended pending a vote on sexual misconduct allegations in June 2026.
+In July 2026, Khan was ousted as chief prosecutor after 82 of the 125 ICC member states voted in favour of his dismissal.

 Early life

 Karim Ahmad Khan was born in Edinburgh on 30 March 1970, the son of a British nurse and Pakistani dermatologist.
-His father was born in Mardān.
+His father was born in Mardan.
 He has a sister and two brothers, one of whom is former Conservative Party MP and convicted sex offender Imran Ahmad Khan.
 Khan attended Silcoates School in Wrenthorpe, then earned an LLB and AKC from King's College London.
 He was called to the Bar of England and Wales by Lincoln's Inn in 1992.
-He later studied for a DPhil in law at Wolfson College, Oxford, but did not graduate and does not hold a doctorate.
+He later completed some studies toward a DPhil in law at Wolfson College, Oxford, but did not finish the degree.